pdequina/pdequina.github.io/_posts/2023-5-21-Hello-World.md

 ![Accepted Problem]({{ site.baseurl }}/images/acceptedStats.png)

 Each problem is like a riddle, waiting to be solved.
-And when that coveted "Accepted" message finally pops up, it's a victorious fist-pump moment.
+And when that coveted "Accepted" message finally pops up, it's a victorious fist-pump moment!

-<video src="https://github.com/pdequina/pdequina.github.io/assets/14809386/1404f405-aa5d-401c-a0ab-210cb7b0cc86" controls></video>

-Wanna see it in action?
-Here's a clip of yours truly taking down a Medium-level problem and the sweet moment of victory when it was accepted!

 ## Notion: My Trusty Quest Companion